ain2108/LittleChatRoom/README.txt

 Code Description:

+First of all, my code does have some bugs.
+But most of them are fixed if the client logs out and logs back in.
+The reading from pipes sometimes gets a little weird.

 Entirety of the code is written in C. It wasn't that bad of an idea, but writing the interpreter was a real pain.
 In terms of design, client is a brain dead program.
 It estabilishes a connection to